 R Switch Statement

-The If Else Statement allows us to choose between TRUE or FALSE, and when there are more than two options, we simply use Nested If Else statement.
-Say, What if we have 12 alternatives to choose?, if we use Nested If Else in this situation, programming logic will be difficult to understand.
-In R Programming Switch statement and Else if statement can handle these type of problems effectively.
+The If Else Statement allows us to choose between TRUE or FALSE, and when there are more than two options, we use the Nested If Else statement.
+Say, what if we have 12 alternatives to choose?, if we use Nested if-else in this situation, the programming logic will be difficult to understand.
+In R Programming, the Switch statement and Else if can handle these types of problems effectively.

-The working functionality of the switch case in R programming is almost same as If Statement.
-As we said before, Switch statement in R may have n number of options.
-So, switch case compares the expression value with the values assigned in the position.
-If both the expression value and case value match then statements present in that position will execute.
-Let us see the syntax of R switch case for better understanding
+The working functionality of the switch case in this programming is almost the same as the If Statement.
+As we said before, the Switch statement in R may have n number of options.
+So, the switch case compares the expression value with the values assigned in the position.
+If both the expression value and case value match, then the code present in that position will execute.
+Let us see the syntax of the switch case for a better understanding.

-The basic syntax of the Switch in R Programming language is as follows:
+The basic syntax of the Switch in this Programming language is

 switch (Expression, "Option 1", "Option 2", "Option 3", ....., "Option N")

-Bit complicated syntactical approach of Switch statement in r is:
+Bit complicated syntactical approach of the Switch case statement in r is:

 switch (Expression,